-Thefts or accidents involving city vehicles must be reported immediately to the police, Department Head and Mayor.
+Thefts or accidents involving city vehicles must be reported immediately to the police, the employee's department head, and the Mayor.
 The improper, careless, negligent, destructive, reckless, or unsafe use of city equipment or vehicles may result in disciplinary action.